Baystate Wealth Management LLC Takes $480,000 Position in FT Cboe Vest Rising Dividend Achievers Target Income ETF (BATS:RDVI)

 Baystate Wealth Management LLC bought a new stake in FT Cboe Vest Rising Dividend Achievers Target Income ETF (BATS:RDVI – Free Report) in the 2nd quarter, HoldingsChannel reports.
 The institutional investor bought 21,850 shares of the company’s stock, valued at approximately $480,000.

 Several other institutional investors also recently modified their holdings of RDVI.
 JPMorgan Chase & Co. bought a new position in shares of FT Cboe Vest Rising Dividend Achievers Target Income ETF in the fourth quarter valued at approximately $507,000.
-WealthPLAN Partners LLC purchased a new position in FT Cboe Vest Rising Dividend Achievers Target Income ETF in the first quarter valued at approximately $65,000.
-Cambridge Investment Research Advisors Inc. purchased a new position in FT Cboe Vest Rising Dividend Achievers Target Income ETF in the first quarter valued at approximately $255,000.
-Park National Corp OH purchased a new position in FT Cboe Vest Rising Dividend Achievers Target Income ETF in the second quarter valued at approximately $4,533,000.
-Finally, Janney Montgomery Scott LLC lifted its stake in FT Cboe Vest Rising Dividend Achievers Target Income ETF by 403.5% in the second quarter.
-Janney Montgomery Scott LLC now owns 73,542 shares of the company’s stock valued at $1,616,000 after purchasing an additional 58,937 shares during the last quarter.
+WealthPLAN Partners LLC bought a new position in shares of FT Cboe Vest Rising Dividend Achievers Target Income ETF in the first quarter valued at approximately $65,000.
+Cambridge Investment Research Advisors Inc. bought a new position in shares of FT Cboe Vest Rising Dividend Achievers Target Income ETF in the first quarter valued at approximately $255,000.
+Park National Corp OH bought a new position in shares of FT Cboe Vest Rising Dividend Achievers Target Income ETF in the second quarter valued at approximately $4,533,000.
+Finally, Janney Montgomery Scott LLC grew its holdings in shares of FT Cboe Vest Rising Dividend Achievers Target Income ETF by 403.5% in the second quarter.
+Janney Montgomery Scott LLC now owns 73,542 shares of the company’s stock valued at $1,616,000 after acquiring an additional 58,937 shares in the last quarter.

 About FT Cboe Vest Rising Dividend Achievers Target Income ETF